ga-adi-gelato/Course-Materials/lessons/product-development/prioritization-proposal-lesson/readme.md

 ## Opening (5 mins)

-You’ve gone through two full sprints of the UX/design thinking process: Research > Hypothesis > Prototype > Test.
+You’ve gone through a few sprints of the UX/design thinking process: Research > Hypothesis > Prototype > Test.
 Now you have some insights around how to move forward, which major parts are/aren’t working.
 Today we’re going to talk about what’s next, beyond meeting that primary user goal.

 ## Introduction: Feature Prioritization (5 mins)